 - Chapter 3 score is multiplied by 3

-- Section 9C score is multiplied by 2
+- Section 9C "Treatment of Non conformity" score is multiplied by 2

 - Chapter 11 score is multiplied by 2

-Some specifics points are considered as "key points".
+Some specifics lines may be considered as "Key points".
 They are designated by

 When a corrective action is requested on a key point, chapter score is reduced (multiplied by 0.7).